 I did this when my Dad was dying.
-I drunk too much (I couldn’t drink often because there was too much going on with daily hospital visits and working full time but when I got the opportunity I went into binge drinking mode) and made some questionable decisions and mistakes.
+I drank too much (I couldn’t drink often because there was too much going on with daily hospital visits and working full time but when I got the opportunity I went into binge drinking mode) and made some questionable decisions and mistakes.

 That’s an extreme case obviously but you might be making exactly the same mistake in something much more subtle.

 I’m talking about watching television.
 It’s our go-to escapism device.
-It is also an often mind-numbing time waster that will stop you achieving your goals.
+It is also an often mind-numbing time waster that will stop you from achieving your goals.

 Take this simple test.
 The next time you find yourself saying or thinking – I don’t have enough time or I’m too busy – do a mental calculation of how much television you watched during the week.
 The total number of hours might shock you!